facebook/lexical/packages/lexical-website-new/docs/concepts/commands.md

 removeListener(); // Cleans up the listener.
 ```

-Returning in a React `useEffect` is a common pattern for easy clean-up.
+A common pattern for easy clean-up is returning a `registerCommand` call within a React `useEffect`.

 ```jsx
 useEffect(() => {